 The time it takes to get pregnant is another question I’m asked every day.
 Some couples take one cycle, some take one decade.
 It’s generally advised women see a doctor for fertility advice following more than 12 months of regular unprotected sex – six months for women over 35 or if there’s a suspected fertility problem with either partner.

-Your GP can refer you to a fertility specialist if the needed – dependant on a range of factors, including your age and pre-existing medical conditions.
+Your GP can refer you to a fertility specialist if needed – dependant on a range of factors, including your age and pre-existing medical conditions.
 Rest assured that not all referrals to a fertility specialist mean in vitro fertilisation (IVF) – other assistance can be provided, such as help with ovulation.

 5) Singles and LGBTI families: IVF and more